 Emergent neural networks to redesign clinical testing of medicines and learning from real world evidence

-Real World Data (RWD) and Real World Evidence (RWE) are playing an increasing role in healthcare decisions to support innovative use of Electronic Health Records and other digital sources to help patients and physicians with experimental and existing treatments [R1].
+Real World Data (RWD) and Real-World Evidence (RWE) are playing an increasing role in healthcare decisions to support innovative use of Electronic Health Records and other digital sources to help patients and physicians with experimental and existing treatments [R1].
 For example: phase 3 clinical trials evaluating new therapies and vaccines are among the most complex experiments performed in medicine.
-Around 50% of phase 3 trials fail and in some cases lead to adverse events [R2].
+Around 50% of phase 3 trials fail and, in some cases, lead to adverse events [R2].
 This high failure rate also counteracts patients consenting to treatments by experimental drugs as a last resort.
 The United States Food and Drug Administration (FDA) states that another significant challenge is the difficulty of predicting clinical results in a wider patient base in the real world vs. controlled randomized trials [R1].
-In collaboration and with guidance from the United States FDA, we invent explainable AI and machine learning systems that learn from diverse and inclusive datasets for ethical clinical use and testing of experimental medicines [R3].
+In collaboration and with guidance from the United States FDA, my research lab at MIT invents explainable AI and machine learning systems that learn from diverse and inclusive datasets for ethical clinical use and testing of experimental medicines [R3].

-- For example, we have described novel and non-trivial reward functions for self-learning Reinforcement Learning (RL) algorithms for dose de-escalation studies during clinical trials to alleviate chemotherapy toxicity.
+- For example, I have led research studies that have described novel and non-trivial reward functions for self-learning Reinforcement Learning (RL) algorithms for dose de-escalation studies during clinical trials to alleviate chemotherapy toxicity.
 These algorithms learn reward contribution from physician actions and patient states/health without future survival/outcomes information to solve fundamental problems in clinical development of medicines .

-- Recently, MIT and the United States FDA signed a Memorandum of Understanding “Health 0.0” to engender AI and ML research for computational medicine and clinical development and accompanying regulatory framework to improve health outcomes for patients.
-We focus on three key themes for development of next-generation medicines by adoption of digital evidence generated by AI and ML: (1) validation and modernizing the clinical trials process, (2) strategies for rational use of AI- and ML-driven learning from real-world data and evidence and, (3) required regulatory oversight for integration, explanation, and de-risking of AI/ML digital analytics in medical care to patients [2, R3].
+- I am the lead Principal Investigator on the Memorandum of Understanding (MOU) ‘Health 0.0’ between MIT and the United States FDA signed to engender AI and ML research for computational medicine and clinical development.
+Research activities led by me under this MOU focus on three key themes for development of next-generation medicines by adoption of digital evidence generated by AI and ML: (1) validation and modernizing the clinical trials process, (2) strategies for rational use of AI- and ML-driven learning from real-world data and evidence and, (3) regulatory framework to improve health outcomes for patients and oversight for integration, explanation, and de-risking of AI/ML digital analytics in medical care to patients [2, R3].

-- In collaboration with regulatory agencies and clinical partners, we are initiating a regulatory path for AI and ML software as a medical device and digital medicines developed in our laboratory from this research [2, 4, 6].
-Our research classifies, predicts and enriches novel digital endpoints to benefit patient health, eliminate adverse events, and improve outcomes.
+- In collaboration with regulatory agencies and clinical partners, I am initiating a regulatory path for AI and ML software as a medical device and digital medicines developed in my laboratory from this research [2, 4, 6].
+Research from my lab classifies, predicts, and enriches novel digital endpoints to benefit patient health, eliminate adverse events, and improve outcomes.
 This work has significant impact on the ethical decisions facing patients and their families, and regulatory decisions for US FDA and European Medical Agency [2, R1].

-- In another effort, we are leveraging the use of observational RWD and RWE to supplement randomized data to train neural networks cognizant of causal inference and clinical trial design [3, 5].
+- In another effort, I am leveraging the use of observational RWD and RWE to supplement randomized data to train neural networks cognizant of causal inference and clinical trial design [3, 5].

 Reinforcement learning with action-derived rewards for chemotherapy and clinical trial dosing regimen selection.
 2018.
 [Abstract] [Full Paper]